townmath/eReader/README.md

 # eReader
 This is my attempts at making an inexpensive, open source, eReader.
 Apart from the high-minded ideals of an open source reader, I also made this because the fact that I still print stuff out on physical paper makes me sad.
-So far I have made Raspberry Pi versions, but hope to have an Arduino version soon.
+There are several versions to choose from, see the comparison chart below to find the one that is right for you!

 Comparison:
 |                | [Four Inch Buttons](https://github.com/townmath/eReader/tree/main/fourInchButtons) | [Four Inch Keys](https://github.com/townmath/eReader/tree/main/fourInchKeys) | [Uno Book](https://github.com/townmath/eReader/tree/main/unoBook)       | [Six Inch Buttons](https://github.com/townmath/eReader/tree/main/sixInchButtons) |